-Dickens’ Women is the script of Miriam Margolyes' one-woman show.
-It draws upon many of Charles Dickens’ texts to create a vivid picture of his attitude to women in general, with details of those who shared his life, many of whom went on to inspire the females appearing in his work.
+But,thinking more about Chalres Dickens and his relationships with the opposite sex, the VV has been reading a book entitled Dickens’ Women, written by Miriam Margolyes,and Sonia Fraser, and based on Miriam's one woman show, it draws upon many of Dickens' texts to create a vivid picture of his attitude to women in general with details of those who shared his life, and who sometimes went on to inspire the female characters in his books.

-Margolyes is an avid Dickens fan but also, by her own account, a woman who would probably not be to his taste ~ being mature, with a mind of her own, and someone who would certainly not take any nonsense had she ever met with the great man in person.
-She is keen to point out that Dickens’ idea of the perfect woman is often portrayed in his fiction as being ‘just seventeen’, innocent and ripe for a gentleman’s picking', or set upon pedestals of yearning, so high as to be unobtainable - such as in the case of David Copperfield’s Dora, or Estella in Great Expectations, or the delectable Rosa Bud who appears in The Mystery of Edwin Drood, his final, unfinished novel.
+Margolyes is an avid Dickens fan, but also, by her own account, a woman who would probably not be to his personal taste ~ being mature, with a mind of her own, and someone who would certainly not take any nonsense had she met with the great man in person.
+She is keen to point out that Dickens’ idea of the perfect woman is often portrayed in his fiction as being ‘just seventeen’, innocent and ripe for a gentleman’s picking', or set upon pedestals of yearning, so high as to be unobtainable - such as in the case of Dora in David Copperfield, or Estella in Great Expectations, or the delectable Rosa Bud who appears in The Mystery of Edwin Drood - his final, unfinished novel.

 Rosa Bud (played by Tamzin Merchant) in the BBC’s adaptation of Edwin Drood

 Indeed, so often are these winsome objects of male desire presented as being ‘just seventeen’ that Margolyes suggests there may have been a degree of sexual obsession – and referring to Edwin Drood again (where the opium addict, John Jasper. is so consumed with lust for Rosa Bud that he is driven to acts of madness) the reader cannot ignore the fact that the character's inner turmoil may have been a reflection of the author’s personal crisis of conscience – having for some time been involved in an affair with a much younger woman.